-For Mardi gras I always have company and I think everyone comes to have my most popular Mardi Gras King Cake.
-I have had people say they like this recipe better than the ones you buy in the store.
-And, honestly, you can whip this up in minutes with reduced-fat crescent rolls–no complicated yeast dough here.
-Another popular recipe I always have is my Candied Pecan Brie, a party staple at my house with rave reviews.
+For Mardi Gras I always have company and I think everyone comes to my house for my most popular Mardi Gras King Cake.
+Yes, you can buy them in the bakery but I have had people say they like this recipe better than the ones you buy in the store.
+And, honestly, you can whip this New Orleans favorite up in minutes with reduced-fat crescent rolls–no complicated yeast dough here.
+Another popular recipe I always have ingredients for is my Candied Pecan Brie, a party staple at my house with rave reviews.

 Makes 16 servings

 2 (8-ounce) cans reduced-fat crescent rolls

 2 tablespoons confectioners’ sugar

 1 tablespoon ground cinnamon

 1. Preheat oven 350°F. Coat 10-inch round pizza pan with nonstick cooking spray.

 2. Separate crescent rolls at perforations, into 16 slices.
 Place slices around prepared pan with points in center.
 About halfway down from points, press seams together.